 When the drawing layer is active, controls such as Create Area that can be used only when a drawing has the focus will become enabled.
 Clicking on the mode button, we choose Create Area from the drop-down menu.
 We can now create area objects in the drawing.

 We click at every position where we want a coordinate placed to define the shape of the area we are creating.
-With the first click the Contents pane automatically pops to the foreground with the Record - Values pane.
+With the first click the Values tab of the Info pane automatically pops to the foreground.
 As we click at each location a blue coordinate box appears and the outline of the area shown by a blue line grows.
 The blue line will extend from the first coordinate placed to whatever is the current position of the mouse cursor, to show what the area outline will be if we click to put a coordinate at that spot.

 We keep clicking until we have marked out the perimeter of the Colosseum with coordinate locations that will define the new area we want to create.

 When we have clicked the last coordinate we intend, we can right-click anywhere in the drawing to choose to either commit the edit or to abandon it.
 We could also click the Add Record button.
 The blue line extending to that right-click location does not matter as only the last coordinate marked will count should we choose to commit the edit.

 So far, the clicking of coordinates and resulting blue outline has just been a preview.
 To commit the changes and create the area, in the context menu that pops open we click on Save Changes.
 If we change our minds we can abandon the edits by clicking Undo Changes.

 The result is a new area object created in the drawing.
 We have created this area by tracing over what we saw in the photographic satellite image layer below.
 In the illustration above we have just clicked onto the mode button to go back to Default navigation mode.